TutorLyft Logo

 Understanding the Exam Format

-Before you start cramming, it's essential to have a clear understanding of what the exam will look like.
-Knowing the structure and type of questions you'll encounter can guide your study approach effectively.
+Before you start cramming, it’s essential to have a clear understanding of what the exam will look like.
+Knowing the structure and type of questions you’ll encounter can guide your study approach effectively.
+Understanding the format also helps you avoid marking more than one answer or making mistakes that could be marked wrong.
+Focusing on the main points of each section will help you prepare more efficiently.

 Identifying Key Topics